Black women in American politics: United States Senate

 Kamala Harris was the first African-American U.S. senator to be elected vice president of the United States.
-Black women in the United States Senate are underrepresented twofold: the United States Senate has had fourteen Black elected or appointed office holders and only five Black female senators.
+Black women in the United States Senate are underrepresented twofold: the United States Senate has had fourteen Black elected or appointed office holders and only five Black female senators since its inception in 1789.
 For a complete list of office holders, see List of African-American United States senators.
 Despite this, Black women are increasingly running and being elected or appointed to offices.

-In 1993, Carol Moseley Braun became the first Black woman to be elected to the United States Senate, and the only female senator from Illinois.
+In 1993, Carol Moseley Braun became the first Black woman to be elected to the United States Senate, and the first female senator from Illinois.
 Braun served from 1993 to 1999, only one term.
 Braun's shock at Democratic incumbent senator Alan Dixon's vote to confirm Clarence Thomas after his 1991 sexual harassment scandal motivated her successful primary campaign against Dixon.
 Shortly after being elected, Braun took a one-woman stand against the United Daughters of the Confederacy's renewal of patent for the Confederate flag as their insignia.
 Though Braun considered it a non-issue, she was still puzzled: "Who would have expected a design patent for the Confederate flag?"
 Incredibly, Braun was able to sway the Senate vote against renewal of the patent.
 The United Daughters of the Confederacy no longer uses the confederate flag as their insignia.

 In 2017 Kamala Harris began serving as the junior United States senator from California and was the second African American woman elected to the U.S. Senate in American history.
 In 2004, she was elected the 27th District Attorney of San Francisco and served from 2004 to 2011.
 During that time, Harris created a unit to tackle environmental crimes and a Hate Crimes Unit that focused on hate crimes committed against LGBT youth in schools.
 In 2010, Harris won the election as California's Attorney General by less than 1 point and about 50,000 votes.
 She was then re-elected in 2014 by a wide margin.